Ayakura/Java-2015-CS-307/README.md

-Java COMS 307 homework repo for future reference
+Java COMS 307 homework repo for future reference.
+Do your own homework boys and girls